gruntjs-updater/cmsdeploy/README.md

 A function value that is used to enhance or modify the post data before sent to a remote server.
 The first parameter will be the options.postData, the second parameter is the file path which is coming from the grunt build-in API this.filesSrc and the last parameter is the file content associated with that file.

+#### options.delayTime
+Type: `Number`
+Default value: `200`

+A number value that is used to specify the delay time betweening each batch files sent to the remote iCMS server.
+Default value is 200 millisecond.

+#### options.batchFilesNum
+Type: `Number`
+Default value: `5`

+A number value that is used to specify the total files number in each batch which will be sent to the remote iCMS server.
+Default value is 5.

 ### Usage Examples

 #### Custom Options